tldr-pages/tldr/pages/linux/e4defrag.md

 # e4defrag

-> Defragment an ext4 file system.
+> Defragment an ext4 filesystem.

-- Defragment the file system:
+- Defragment the filesystem:

 `e4defrag {{/dev/sdXN}}`

-- See how fragmented a file system is:
+- See how fragmented a filesystem is:

 `e4defrag -c {{/dev/sdXN}}`